Riacecilia/Recreating-Vue-js-docs/src/content/docs/reusability/custom-directives.md

 ```

 Note that components can potentially have more than one root node.
 When applied to a multi-root component, a directive will be ignored and a warning will be thrown.
-Unlike attributes, directives can't be passed to a different element with v-bind="$attrs".
+Unlike attributes, directives can't be passed to a different element with `v-bind="$attrs"`.